camunda/camunda-bpm-examples/spring-boot-starter/example-war/README.md

 ```

-You can then build the WAR by calling `mvn clean install`, deploy it in Tomcat and try the URL:
+You can then build the WAR by `mvn clean install`, deploy it in Tomcat and try the URL:
 [http://localhost:8080/camunda-bpm-spring-boot-starter-example-war-0.0.1-SNAPSHOT/app/](http://localhost:8080/camunda-bpm-spring-boot-starter-example-war-0.0.1-SNAPSHOT/app/)

 Or you can try it via Cargo Maven Plugin: